Thodd/Minze/README.md

 2. You add some `Entity` instances to the world
 3. Each entity implements an update function, this code gets called with about ~60fps (ideally)
 4. Add the entities to the World instance
-5. Finally call Minze.start(`your world`)
+5. Finally call `Minze.start(world)`

 A simple example can be found in the `src/jmp0` folder.
 See also the live demo linked above.

 ### Building ###
 Ok now this is a little different from "classic" coffee script projects.
-As said, Minze is aimed at developers and game makers with no interest in build scripts, asynchronous stuff, and so on.
+As said, Minze is aimed at developers and game makers, with no interest in build scripts, asynchronous stuff, and so on.
-Minze therefor uses a very simple `nake.coffee` pseudo-build script.
+Minze therefore uses a very simple `nake.coffee` pseudo-build script.

 In the `nake.coffee` file you will find the following line:

 `files = collectFiles(["src/minze/", "src/jmp0/"])`

-exchange the `src/jmp0/` part with any folder you put your code in and extend this array by adding additional folders if necessary.
+exchange the `src/jmp0/` part with any folder you put your code in, and extend this array by adding additional folders if necessary.

 Afterwards, to build your project, run the following commands:

 1. `coffee nake.coffee`
-This concatenates all coffee files you specify in the `nake.coffee` file to one big Minze.coffee in the release folder.
+This concatenates all coffee files you specify in the `nake.coffee` file to one big `Minze.coffee` file in the release folder.

 2. `coffee -o release -c release\Minze.coffee`